ad-lightning/tags-ios-sdk-sample-app/README.md

 - `lineItemId`: unique identifier for the lineitem;
 - `sspRefreshCode`: SSP refresh code;
 - `appName`: name of the app(default value is `Bundle.main.bundleIdentifier`).

+If ad server details (`advertiserId`, `campaignId`, `creativeId` and `lineItemId`) are not provided - BoltiveSDK will try to obtain them from the `GADResponseInfo` object in the case of Google Mobile Ads SDK as a Primary SDK.

 ```swift
 let tagDetails = BoltiveTagDetails(adUnitId: <ad unit id>, advertiserId: <advertiser id>, campaignId: <campaign id>,